lucasfronza/react-native-intercom/README.md

     Note that calling `Intercom.registerIdentifiedUser({ userId: 'Bob' })` (or `Intercom.registerUnidentifiedUser()`) is required before using methods which require that Intercom know the current user… such as `Intercom.displayMessageComposer()`, etc.

+# Migrating to v7
+Make sure to follow this: https://developers.intercom.com/installing-intercom/docs/migrating-to-v710

 # Usage

 ### Import or Require the module